homestarfuzzer/BYOB/README.md

 ## What is BYOB?

-BYOB is a locally-hosted dashboard that lets you spin up intentionally vulnerable apps with a single click.
-Everything a beginner needs to practice web hacking, API security, network pentesting, and CTF skills — in one place, running locally, completely free.
+BYOB is a locally hosted dashboard that lets you spin up intentionally vulnerable apps with a single click.
+Everything a beginner needs to practice web hacking, API security, network pentesting, and CTF skills.
+All in one place, running locally, completely free!

 **Session model:** Start a lab → hack it → stop it (container vanishes, image cached for fast relaunch) → NUKE when done (everything wiped, nothing left behind).